tdd-pro/tdd-pro/packages/tdd-pro/src/mastra/tools/tdd-pro.md

    - Feature Brief
    - Acceptance Criteria
    - Design Discussion (with file tree and key design ideas)
-4. **Refine Feature Tasks**: Use `refine-feature-tasks` to break down the feature into actionable tasks, each with evaluation criteria.
+4. **Refine Feature Tasks**: Use `set-tasks` to break down the feature into actionable tasks, each with evaluation criteria.
 5. **Promote Feature**: As a feature matures, use `promote-feature` to move it from refinement → planned → approved.
 6. **Update Feature**: Use `update-feature` to change a feature's name, description, or PRD/requirements. **Do not use this to mark tasks complete.**
 7. **Task Management**: Use the task tools (`get-task`, `update-task`, `set-tasks`, etc.) to update task status, mark tasks complete, or edit task details during implementation.